 - Route selection

-An ALTA survey will conform to standards jointly adopted by the American Land Title Association and the American Congress on Surveying and Mapping.
+An ALTA survey conforms to standards jointly adopted by the American Land Title Association and the American Congress on Surveying and Mapping.
 An ALTA survey shows improvements, easements, rights-of-way, and other elements impacting the ownership of land.
-It will provide the title company the information required to insure the title to the land and improvements to the highest industry standards, and reduces the risk in a real estate transaction.
+It will provide the title company the information required to insure the title to the land and improvements to the highest industry standards, thus reducing the risk in a real estate transaction.
 A careful review of all the elements from “Table A” will be delineating a clear scope of the land surveyor’s services.

 The surveyor will refer to the title commitment for the legal description of the property and for the legal description of any encumbrances (exceptions).
 Areas of ownership, improvements and encumbrances will be shown graphically.
-If the survey discovers any encroachments, they should be shown graphically, and a note indicating the nature of the encroachment may also be added.
+If the survey discovers any encroachments, they will also be shown graphically.
+Additionally, a note indicating the nature of the encroachment may be added.

-The certification language of the ALTA survey will include the names of the affected parties, including as appropriate the buyer, seller, title company, and lender.
-The surveyor will work in close association with the title insurance company, as the surveyor and the title company are relying on each others work to show the matters affecting the ownership of the land and improvements in a comprehensive manner.
+The certification language of the ALTA survey will also include, as appropriate, the names of the affected parties, such as the buyer, seller, title company, and lender.
+The surveyor will also work closely with the title insurance company.
+This is because the surveyor and the title company are relying on each others’ work to show the matters affecting the ownership of the land and improvements in a comprehensive manner.

 ALTA/ASCM TITLE SURVEY – SMALL COMMERCIAL

 Creating small commercial property surveys can be challenging.
 The plans require a considerable amount of detail which can clutter the drawing.
-DLZ utilizes unique hatch legends and exploded details that help to present a clear and concise plan that the end users find to be both aesthetically pleasing and usable.
+DLZ instead utilizes unique hatch legends and exploded details.
+These help to present a clear and concise plan that the end users find to be both aesthetically pleasing and usable.

 ALTA/ASCM/HUD TITLE SURVEY – LARGE COMMERCIAL AND RESIDENTIAL

 Large commercial site title surveys can have numerous schedule 2B property encumbrances found in some title commitments.
-At DLZ we produce plans that clearly identify all easements, lease parcels, zoning data, building data, wetland information, flood zone information and ingress and egress data by segregating the information into multiple plan sheets.
+At DLZ we produce plans by segregating the information into multiple plan sheets.
+With this organization, these clearly identify all easements, lease parcels, zoning data, building data, wetland information, flood zone information and ingress and egress data.

 ALTA/ASCM TITLE SURVEY – INDUSTRIAL

 Industrial properties can be the most challenging and complex of the ALTA surveys done in the industry.
 These properties may require the help of DLZ survey teams trained in confined space entry.
-We also have 3D scanning capabilities which we use to complete both small and large size commercial property drawings, ensuring a precise and accurate drawing.
-DLZ takes the time to talk with current owners and employees of the industrial site gathering enough property information to insure a complete product.
+We also have 3D scanning capabilities which we use to complete both small and large size commercial property drawings.
+This ensures a precise and accurate drawing.
+DLZ takes the time to talk with current owners and employees of the industrial site gathering enough property information in order to insure a complete product.

 INVESTING IN THE FUTURE